Darkyenus/libgdx-new-font-api/README.md

 - BitmapFontSystem
 	- Loading
 	- Multiple font & color shaping
-- HarfBuzz bindings

-### ToDo
-- BitmapFontSystem
 	- Line wrapping
 	- Tab stops
+- HarfBuzz bindings
 - Text editing introspection
 	- "where should caret go when it is at this index?"
-	- "how it should move when I press LEFT/RIGHT/UP/DOWN arrow?"
 	- "what character did I press when I clicked here?"
-	- "what should backspace delete?"
+	- "how it should move when I press LEFT/RIGHT/UP/DOWN arrow?
+And which characters to delete on DELETE or BACKSPACE?"

+### ToDo
+- BitmapFontSystem
+	- Vertical line wrapping
+	- Ellipsis
+	- Tab stops in RTL (no idea what happens there)
+	- Optimize for heavily wrapped text
+- Text editing introspection
 	- "how should I render selection?"
 - Markup to `LayoutText` converter
 - API shortcuts for everyday use, where not all features are needed